alig2039/project5_squark_back/README.md

 The front end repository can be found [here](https://github.com/alig2039/projSqwk)

 ## Features
-* The backend is created with [Django Rest Framework](https://www.django-rest-framework.org/) and supports the operations of:
+* The backend is created with [Django Rest Framework](https://www.django-rest-framework.org/).
-* User creation and Access control using [djoser](https://djoser.readthedocs.io/en/latest/getting_started.html) Django library for token authentication functionality over a custom User model manager.
+* User creation and Access control functionality is created using [djoser](https://djoser.readthedocs.io/en/latest/getting_started.html) Django library for token authentication functionality over a custom User model manager.
-* Private messaging functionality is made possible by use of the [Django channels](https://channels.readthedocs.io/en/stable/) library with provides asynchronous functionality to support messaging and status updates and interaction on the home page.
+* Private messaging functionality is made possible by use of the [Django channels](https://channels.readthedocs.io/en/stable/) library which provides asynchronous functionality to support messaging and status updates and interaction on the home page.
-* Further social functionality suchs as users following each other and interacting with their posts is implemented by utilisation of the Django Rest Framework feature and library set without the need for third party libraries.
+* Further social functionality such as users following each other and interacting with their posts is implemented by utilisation of the Django Rest Framework feature and library set without the need for third party libraries.
 * [Cloudinary](https://cloudinary.com/) is used as an Image backend and all images, default and user uploaded are stored and referenced from Cloudinary.

 ## Technologies Used